Stableyard Building Project

 Denise Edwards, General Manager said, ‘It’s a privilege for us to win such a prestigious award and it was great to share the evening with our, Project Manager, architects Rodney Melville & Partners and Croft - conservation specialists, who worked on the building project’.

-Following the success at the RICS awards, the project was put forward to feature in the current series of Channel 4’s Great British Buildings: Restoration of the Year programme.
-Hardwick features in episode three - From 13th to 16th Century Restorations, alongside other nominees, including Hampton Court Palace, The Royal Hospital, Chelsea and a lost medieval building in Ledbury, which aired on Thursday 6 April 2017.
+Following the success at the RICS awards, the project was put forward to feature in the series of Channel 4’s Great British Buildings: Restoration of the Year programme.
+Hardwick featured in episode three - From 13th to 16th Century Restorations, alongside other nominees, including Hampton Court Palace, The Royal Hospital, Chelsea and a lost medieval building in Ledbury.